SY-525/FiberSense/README.md

 # FiberSense

 A machine learning application for fiber analysis using an ensemble deep learning model.
+FiberSense  identifies textile fiber through an image, enabling daily textile categorization.
+It can be used in the process of textile recycling and degradation.
+With a textile identifying software that works on the phone, the workers can easily and efficiently categorize the textiles, fastening up the recycling process.
+It can also be used by non-industry people to substitute expensive textile sensors, as the software only requires a phone to identify the fiber.

 ## Table of Contents
 - [Overview](#overview)